 Possible sources: Where could you find out what you want to know?

 - Identify records and other sources that might have the information you need.
-You might look for a marriage certificate or divorce papers.
-You might ask other family members unless you think they would find it distressing.
+You might look for a marriage certificate or find out about how to access divorce papers.
+You might ask other family members.
+Bear in mind that you could be asking sensitive questions that may cause distress.

 - Your possible sources will depend on the time period and location you are researching.
-For example, if your mother was born on a mission or managed reserve, there will be church or government records.
+For example, if your mother was born on a mission or managed reserve, there may be church and/or government records.

-- Make a list of sources starting with the ones most likely to answer your research question or easiest to get.
+- Make a list of sources starting with the ones most likely to answer your research question and/or the ones that are the easiest to get.

 - Note where to find them – are they online?
 Can you get them from a local library or historical society?
 Can you ask for copies to be sent to you, or do you have to visit an archive?